 Please use the contact section in the governing policy.

 - Who has the authority to review and approve assignments to committees and to specific roles such as advisor or chair?

-- Can someone who is from outside the University and an expert in the area of the student’s research serve as the chair of the master’s final, doctoral preliminary or doctoral final oral examination committee?
+- Can someone from outside the University, and an expert in the area of the student’s research, serve as chair of the master’s final, doctoral preliminary or doctoral final oral examination committee?

-Persons who are expert in the area of the student’s research may serve on a master’s or doctoral examination committee, subject to program and college approval, but may not serve as advisor or chair.
+Individuals who are expert in the area of the student’s research may serve on a master’s or doctoral examination committee, subject to program and college approval, but may not serve as (co)advisor or (co)chair.

-- Are colleges required to approve advisor assignments at the time the student is admitted?
+- Are colleges required to approve temporary advisor assignments at the time the students are admitted?

 No. The college approves the advisor when the membership of the preliminary and final oral examination committees is proposed.

-“Nonacademic relationship” refers to an individual’s personal or financial relationship with the student — e.g., the individual is a member of the student’s family, or is the student’s spouse, partner or friend, or employs the student in a capacity not related to the student’s education.
+A non-academic relationship” refers to an individual’s personal or financial relationship with the student — e.g., the individual is a member of the student’s family; r is the student’s spouse, partner or friend; or employs the student in a capacity not related to the student’s education.
 It does not include professional relationships — e.g., an individual who supervises the student’s research at the company where the student is employed.

-- How can I find out who is eligible to serve as graduate examination committee members for my program?
+- How can I find out who is eligible to serve on my graduate examination committee?

-For a current list of individuals who are eligible to serve on graduate examination committees in the various roles for your program, refer to the Faculty Role List.
+For a current list of individuals who are eligible to serve on graduate examination committees, refer to the Faculty Role List.